AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_values.rst

 - One of the most important features

 - Compiler **must** know the exact **type** of every variable at compile time

 - How Rust provides **type safety** (and prevents bugs!)

 .. code:: rust

   // We are explicitly telling Rust:
-  // "x is a 32-bit signed integer with the value 10" let x: i32 = 10;
+  // "this_var is a 32-bit signed integer with the value 10"
+  let this_var: i32 = 10;

 ----------------
 Assigning Types